rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Power Management Requirements

 The HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the HAL.

 ## Asynchronous Notification Model